JtMotoX/dotfiles/README.md

 ## Info

-This automatically configures the following:
+This automatically installs and configures the following:

 - zsh
 - oh-my-zsh